 Samsung has clearly listened to feedback, with the Samsung Galaxy S5 improving on last year's Galaxy S4, be it in the design, camera or connectivity department.
-The firm will no doubt be hoping that the device builds on the success of its Galaxy S4 smartphone too, which has hit over 50 million sales worldwide.

 Release date and availability

 Unlike most firms, Samsung announced a release date for the Galaxy S5 during its MWC press conference, revealing that the handset will start shipping in multiple countries around the word on 11 April.
 It added that the smartphone will be available in 16GB and 32GB storage versions, and black, white, blue and gold colour options.

 What's more, dedicated Samsung stores - such as its new 'Experience Store' on London's Oxford Street - will have a limited number of Galaxy S5 handsets in stock from 10 April, which means it is available in the UK now.